zeckli/vim/README.md

 HOW TO USE
 ----------
-1. Get the vimrc and put it into your ~/.vimrc ( or /etc/vimrc )
+1. Get the vimrc and replace your ~/.vimrc ( or /etc/vimrc )

 TUTORIAL
 --------